 Covered Health Services include genetic counseling.
-Benefits are available for Genetic Testing which is ordered by the Physician and authorized in advance by UnitedHealthcare.
+Benefits are available for Genetic Testing which is determined to be medically necessary following genetic counseling when ordered by the Physician and authorized in advance by the Claims Administrator. .

 Benefits for preventive services are described under Preventive Care Services in this section.